Kimitsuna-Goblin/GGD/README.md

 where each $N_{i,j}$ is a normal distribuion and $v_{i,1}(x)$ and $v_{i,2}(x)$ are as same as $v_1(x)$ and $v_2(x)$ for the vertical gradational distribution.

-This model is suitable, for example, for representing skewed and heavy-tailed distributions.
+This model is suitable for, for example, representing skewed and heavy-tailed distributions.

 ## Package overview